-“The government does not prescriptively tell other industries — hotels, computer makers, rental car companies — how they should sell their products, and we believe consumers are best served when the companies they do business with are able to tailor products and services to their customers,” it said, adding that the rules, if enacted, would probably “further increase airline expense, and force airlines to pass on the additional costs to customers in the form of higher fares or reduced levels of air service.”
+“The government stated that it does not prescriptively tell other industries—hotels, computer makers, rental car companies—how they should sell their products.
+“They added that if they enact the rules, they would probably increase airline expenses further and force airlines to pass on the additional costs to customers in the form of higher fares or reduced levels of air service.”

 But how, exactly, would these new rules help passengers — or hurt airlines?

 At the heart of the proposal is a requirement that airlines and ticket agents reveal fees for certain services associated with airline tickets at all points of sale.
 The DOT defines these as a first and second checked bag, a carry-on item, and advance seat assignment.